nwinters13/Podium/ReKinect_Usability_Instructions.md

 to run properly.

 To download our application, download this repository and extract it anywhere in your computer.
-In the folder, there is a shortcut called `Podium For Kinect`.
-Double-click that shortcut to launch the application.
+Open the folder, then navigate into `Podium/WpfApplication2/bin/Debug`.
+The application is in there under the name `WpfApplication2`.
+You can run the program from there, or right-click on the application, click 'Create Shortcut', and place the shortcut anywhere else (like your Desktop) to run it.
+We recommend renaming the shortcut to "Podium for Kinect"!

 To learn how to use our application, follow the instructions below.
 We included links to screenshots of our application throughout the instructions to help